How Much Do Concrete Footings Cost in 2025?

 How much do foundation piers cost?

-The cost to install a pier and beam foundation is $5 per square foot, or $8,000 to $15,000.
+Installing a pier and beam foundation costs $5 per square foot, or $8,000 to $15,000.
 This style is standard in homes built before the 1960s or those in flood-prone areas.

 How much weight can concrete support?

-Concrete weight support ranges from 1,500 to 6,500 pounds per square inch.
-Footings need at least 3,500 to 4,500 pounds per square inch.
-Remember, though, that your soil type, climate, and materials used will significantly affect how much weight your footings can hold, especially in certain areas.
+Concrete weight support ranges from 1,500 to 6,500 pounds per square inch, and footings need at least 3,500 to 4,500 pounds per square inch.
+Remember that your soil type, climate, and materials used will significantly affect how much weight your footings can hold, especially in certain areas.

 How much does it cost to pour a 20x20 concrete slab?

-It costs between $1,600 and $3,200 to pour a 20-x-20-foot concrete slab.
+It costs between $1,600 and $3,200 to pour a 20-by-20-foot concrete slab.
 These estimates are based on an average cost to pour a concrete slab of $4 to $8 per square foot.
-Be sure to discuss the specifics with your pro; they’ll give you an estimate of how much you can expect.
+Be sure to discuss the specifics with a pro—they’ll give you an estimate of how much you can expect.

 How much does it cost to raise a house?